ydb-platform/ydb/ydb/docs/en/core/maintenance/_includes/backup_and_recovery/03_limitations.md

 ## Limitations {#limitations}

-In the current implementation, a maximum of 1000 tables can be backed up in YDB at a time.
+In the current implementation, a maximum of 1000 tables can be backed up in {{ ydb-short-name }} at a time.